Tire Recycling in Ontario: What to Know Before You Drop Off Old Tires

 - Tire recyclers start by shredding old tires into smaller pieces.
 This step makes handling easier and exposes the various materials used in tire manufacturing.

 - The shredded tire pieces are then ground further to create crumb rubber.
-This fine rubber powder serves as a versatile resource
+These fine rubber granules can be processed for a variety of applications.

 Separate tire materials